-What if I cannot find the component?
+2. What if I cannot find the component?

-There are several reasons you may not be able to find the component in the FlexNet Code Insight Data Library, for example:
+There are several reasons you may not be able to find the component in the Code Insight Data Library, for example:

-- The component is under a different name in our database.
-Try to search for the component using some of the techniques above. - It is a Commercial component. - The component is considered to be a subcomponent of a larger project.
-For example, netkit-base, netkit-ftp, netkit-rsh, are all part of netkit. - The component has not been collected into our database.
+The component is under a different name in the Code Insight data library.
+Try to search for the component using some of the techniques above.

+- It is a Commercial component. - The component is considered to be a subcomponent of a larger project.
+For example, netkit-base, netkit-ftp, netkit-rsh, are all part of netkit. - The component has not been collected into data library.
 Typical reasons for this include: - It is not traditionally seen as a software library, but is considered to be a module within a larger work. - It is no longer available on the Internet. - It is from a non-electronic source (magazine, book, etc.). - The component is very new, and has not been collected yet.
-In this case, you may wish to request the FlexNet Code Insight Library team to collect the component, so the scanner can index the component releases.

-• If you cannot find a component in the database, or you wish to categorize them in a different way from how they are in the database, you can create a custom component.
+In this case, you may wish to request the Code Insight Library team to collect the component, so the scanner can index the component releases. - If you cannot find a component in the Code Insight data library, or you wish to categorize them in a different way from how they are in the data library, you can create a custom component.